 How many students would it take to give your school a metric hug?
 Work together to measure the building’s perimeter and then create paper dolls---to scale---to represent a hug that embraces your learning place!

-Now it's time to measure hugs!
-Use a meter stick to measure the armspan (arms stretched out to the sides) of each student in your class.
-Can most students reach at least a meter?
-How many meters long is the perimeter of your school?
-If each hug can be about 1 meter long, how many hugs would you need to go around your school?
-Look back at your estimates.
-Erase and replace your estimates with the measurements!
+Students use a meter stick to measure the armspan (arms stretched out to the sides) of each student in the class.
+If each hug can be about 1 meter long, how many hugs are needed to go around the school?
+Have students look back at their estimates.
+Erase and replace estimates with the measurements!

-Use Crayola Washable Markers and Multicultural Markers to draw yourself with your arms stretched out along the horizontal 10 cm line.
-Use Crayola Scissors to cut out your paper doll.
-Work with your classmates to draw and cut out enough paper dolls to make a hug around the building.
-Make each doll unique, just like the students in your school.
+Students use Crayola Washable Markers and Multicultural Markers to draw themselves with arms stretched out along the horizontal 10 cm line.
+Use Crayola Scissors to cut out the paper doll.
+Students work with classmates to draw and cut out enough paper dolls to make a hug around the building.
+Make each doll unique, just like the students in the school.

-Display your dolls, connected hand-to-hand with tape, in a continuous line in your school.
-Create a few signs to post along the line of hugs so others know what they stand for!
+Students display dolls, connected hand-to-hand with tape, in a continuous line in your school.
+Encourage students to create a few signs to post along the line of hugs so others know what they stand for!

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.